-- Staying cool.
-Several studies have shown that exposure to cold can relieve a hot flash.18 Sipping cold fluids and maintaining a cool environment can prevent or quickly curtail hot flashes.
+- Staying cool: Several studies have shown that exposure to cold can relieve a hot flash.
+Sipping cold fluids and maintaining a cool environment can prevent or quickly curtail hot flashes.
 Wearing layers allows women to shed clothes quickly when their temperature rises.
 Sleeping nude helps to dissipate the heat of night sweats, and layering blankets enable women to cast off layers during a hot flash.
 Women can also use portable fans, gel cooling packs, and/or cooling pillows to curtail hot flashes.

-- Dietary strategies.
-Many women make dietary changes to relieve their hot flashes either by limiting foods that trigger hot flashes and/or by increasing the intake of beneficial foods.
+Dietary strategies: Many women make dietary changes to relieve their hot flashes either by limiting foods that trigger hot flashes and/or by increasing the intake of beneficial foods.
 Food triggers haven’t been well studied, and certainly, vary from woman to woman.
 Women who recognize that certain substances trigger hot flashes (such as caffeine, chocolate, spicy and hot foods, and alcohol) can try to limit these foods and evaluate whether their hot flashes improve.
 Anecdotally, some women report that eating plant foods that contain phytoestrogens (which resemble estrogen) helps reduce hot flashes; these foods include nuts, oilseeds, soy products, and legumes.
-Studies examining phytoestrogen-containing foods’ effect on hot flashes have had mixed results; one study found increased soy consumption reduced the severity, but not the number, of hot flashes,19 while another found that the number of hot flashes declined (the study didn’t measure severity).20 Women who have been treated for estrogen receptor-positive breast cancer may not be able to use this approach, however, as there is some evidence that phytoestrogens may stimulate breast cancer.
+Studies examining phytoestrogen-containing foods’ effect on hot flashes have had mixed results; one study found increased soy consumption reduced the severity, but not the number, of hot flashes, while another found that the number of hot flashes declined (the study didn’t measure severity).
+Women who have been treated for estrogen receptor-positive breast cancer may not be able to use this approach, however, as there is some evidence that phytoestrogens may stimulate breast cancer.

 Techniques to relieve stress can be effective in combating hot flashes.

-- Paced breathing.
-Studies have found that slow, deep breathing can reduce the frequency of hot flashes by about 50 percent.21 Paced breathing, which is easy and can be done anytime, involves slowing one’s breathing rate down from about 10-15 breaths per minutes to just 6 breaths per minute.
+- Paced breathing: Studies have found that slow, deep breathing can reduce the frequency of hot flashes by about 50 percent.
+Paced breathing, which is easy and can be done anytime, involves slowing one’s breathing rate down from about 10-15 breaths per minutes to just 6 breaths per minute.
 The breath should come from deep inside the abdomen.
 Assess this by putting one hand on your abdomen and the other on your chest; the former should rise and fall with the breath, while the latter should not move.
 Breathe in for five seconds, then out for five seconds to get the timing right.

-- Relaxation response.
-“Relaxation response” is a term that describes physiological changes that are the opposite of the “fight or flight” response, and is characterized by a slower heart rate and measured breathing.
+- Relaxation response: “Relaxation response” is a term that describes physiological changes that are the opposite of the “fight or flight” response, and is characterized by a slower heart rate and measured breathing.
 It can be invoked by a variety of techniques, including paced breathing, assuming a comfortable position in a quiet room, and meditating.
-In a randomized study, women who practiced the relaxation response reported the intensity and severity of their hot flashes decreased significantly (the frequency was unchanged), and their anxiety levels decreased significantly.22
+In a randomized study, women who practiced the relaxation response reported the intensity and severity of their hot flashes decreased significantly (the frequency was unchanged), and their anxiety levels decreased significantly.

-- Non-hormonal drugs.
+Some non-hormonal drugs can be used off-label to minimize hot flashes.
 Two non-HT drugs have been shown to be effective in relieving hot flashes.
 The first, venlafaxine, is an anti-depressant; the second, clonidine, is a drug to lower high blood pressure.
-23,24 Studies show improvement in hot flashes among some populations using these drugs, particularly women who experience hot flashes as a reaction to cancer treatment.25 The effectiveness studies were small and short-term, so information about complications and long-term effects is still limited.
+Studies show improvement in hot flashes among some populations using these drugs, particularly women who experience hot flashes as a reaction to cancer treatment.
+The effectiveness studies were small and short-term, so information about complications and long-term effects is still limited.
 The FDA has not evaluated or approved either drug for use in treating hot flashes, so these prescriptions are given “off label” by providers.

 Complementary and Alternative Medicine (CAM)